-Galton’s scatter plot has a football shape – that is, it is roughly oval like an American football.
+The scatter plot above has a football shape – that is, it is roughly oval like an American football.
 Not all scatter plots are football shaped, not even those that show linear association.
-But in this section we will pretend we are Galton and work only with football shaped scatter plots.
+But in this section we will work only with football shaped scatter plots.
 In the next section, we will generalize our analysis to other shapes of plots.

 Here is a football shaped scatter plot with both variables measured in standard units.
 The 45 degree line is shown in red.

 But the 45 degree line is not the line that picks off the centers of the vertical strips.
 You can see that in the figure below, where the vertical line at 1.5 standard units is shown in black.
 The points on the scatter plot near the black line all have heights roughly in the -2 to 3 range.
 The red line is too high to pick off the center.

 So the 45 degree line is not the “graph of averages.”
 That line is the green one shown below.

 Both lines go through the origin (0, 0).
 The green line goes through the centers of the vertical strips (at least roughly), and is flatter than the red 45 degree line.

 The slope of the 45 degree line is 1.
 So the slope of the green “graph of averages” line is a value that is positive but less than 1.

 What value could that be?
 You’ve guessed it – it’s \(r\).

 The green “graph of averages” line is called the regression line, for a reason that we will explain shortly.
 But first, let’s simulate some football shaped scatter plots with different values of \(r\), and see how the line changes.
 In each case, the red 45 degree line has been drawn for comparison.

 The function that performs the simulation is called